 Carlton Towers is a magnificent building with hundreds of years of history.
 The Yorkshire manor can be traced all the way back to the 14th century.
 Steeped in history the stately home is much loved for its imposing exterior and exquisite interiors.

 The disused servants’ kitchen turned cookery school was featured in this year’s BBC MasterChef ‘The Finals’ and provided a fantastic project for us to get our teeth into.

-With a brief to create a kitchen suitable for a cookery school, we undertook this large project restoring old features whilst adding state-of-the-art facilities.
-Original chequerboard floor tiles now stand alongside modern AEG steam ovens and induction hobs whilst plate racks are set against contemporary concealed sockets to create a kitchen packed with stunning modern quirks that complement the traditional exterior.
+The stately home kitchen was previously a servant’s kitchen, and we were given the brief to create a space suitable for a cookery school but sympathetic to the historic surroundings.
+It was a pleasure to undertake this large project, restoring magnificent old features, whilst also adding modern state-of-the-art facilities.
+The cookery school is now home to modern AEG steam ovens and induction hobs, whilst plate racks are set against contemporary concealed sockets to create a kitchen jam packed with modern quirks that complement the traditional surroundings.

 Whilst modern quirks were added, we also preserved and restored a number of original features, such as the original chequerboard floor and shelving.
 To ensure the kitchen remained sympathetic to the existing features we also used retro-inspired brass pipes and installed traditional butler sinks with stunning gold taps.